ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 Yes, RMM uses SSH for communication between source, target and the RMM server machine.
 So it is necessary to add RMM server’s public key to the source and target server.

-## Where can I find IBM cloud documentation about VMWare VM(On-Prem/Classic) to IBM VPC migration?
+## Where can I find IBM cloud documentation about VMware VM(On-Prem/Classic) to IBM VPC migration?
 {: #where-vmware-doc-info}
 {: faq}